 This spotting scope is highly durable due to its magnalium structure and rubber fitting.
 It is water-proof and fog-proof and can withstand severe weather conditions, which makes it quite reliable.
 Its anti-shock protective rubber covering enhances its protection and handling.
 You can protect the eyepiece by simply expanding the eyepiece shield.

 The device comes with a smartphone holder, which lets you share pictures and videos the moment you capture them.
-The scope also has a carrying bag, two lens caps, straps, and cleaning cloth.
+The scope also has a carrying bag, two lens caps, straps, and a cleaning cloth.
 You also get a tripod and a user manual with the scope.

 - Variable magnification